jgautsch/Sudoku-Solver/README.md

-Lab 6 - Sudoku
-CSE 20212
-3/8/13

-/****    I ACCEPT THE CODER DOLLAR CHALLENGE.
-MY PROGRAM SOLVES THEM ALL ********/
+# Sudoku Solver.
+Solves any 9x9 Solvable Sudoku Puzzle

-HOW THE USER USES THE PROGRAM:
+## HOW THE USER USES THE PROGRAM:

-	The program is built by running make in the program directory.
+###	The program is built by running make in the program directory.

 	The user uses the program by running it by either passing the filename to the program as an argument like './main filename.txt'.
 If the user does not pass the filename to the program as an argument, then the user will be prompted to enter the filename while in the program.
 Then the sudoku will be solved and the solution will be printed to the screen.

 	If the user wants to visualize how the computer is solving the puzzle, there are 3 lines I put in the recursiveSolve() function in the Puzzle.cpp file that can be uncommented that will clear the console, print the board, and usleep(7000).
 This will print the board in the same spot in its current state on every pass of the